-The table below shows the main elements of the Supply Table for Scotland for 2016 (the off-diagonal elements are suppressed to prevent disclosure).
+The table below shows the main elements of the Supply Table for Scotland for 2018 (the off-diagonal elements are suppressed to prevent disclosure).
 The supply of products is presented in the rows while the columns show the industries responsible for the output of these products.
-This table is an aggregate version of the full Supply Table, which shows the output of each of the 98 IO industry groups by each of the 98 IO product groups.
-The full Supply Table is no longer published due to the disclosive nature of the data.
-However, some information about the levels of supply and market share of each of the 98 industries is available, in summary form, in the Supply Table (available in the latest tables).
+This table is an aggregate version of the full Supply Table, which shows the output of each of the 98 I-O industry groups by each of the 98 I-O product groups.
+The full Supply Table is not published due to the disclosive nature of the data.
+However, some information about the levels of supply and market share of each of the 98 industries is available, in summary form, in the Supply Table (available in the downloads section of the Supply Table (available in the latest tables).

 The Supply Table also demonstrates the transition from total domestic supply of products at basic prices to total supply at purchasers' prices through the addition of distributors’ trading margins and taxes less subsidies on products.
 The transition from domestic output to total supply is made by the addition of imports and their related taxes and margins.

-Aggregate Supply Table 2016 (Output at Basic prices and Supply at Purchasers' Prices), £millions
+(Output at basic prices and Supply at purchasers' prices), £millions

 Please contact the Input-Output team directly if you have any questions about the tables or require any help in using them.